Can AI-Generated Text be Reliably Detected?: Hardness of Reliable AI Text Detection

-In the following theorem, we formalize the above statement by showing an upper bound on the area under the ROC curve of an arbitrary detector in terms of the total variation distance between the distributions for AI and human-generated text.
-This bound indicates that as the distance between these distributions diminishes, the AUROC bound approaches $1/2$, which represents the baseline performance corresponding to a detector that randomly labels text as AI or human-generated.
-We define $\mathcal{M}$ and $\mathcal{H}$ as the text distributions produced by an AI model and humans, respectively, over the set of all possible text sequences $\Omega$.
-We use $\mathsf{TV}(\mathcal{M}, \mathcal{H})$ to denote the total variation distance between these two distributions and a function $D: \Omega \rightarrow \mathbb{R}$ that maps every sequence in $\Omega$ to a real number.
-Sequences are classified into AI and human-generated by applying a threshold $\gamma$ on this number.
+In this section, we formally upper bound the AUROC of an arbitrary detector in terms of the TV between the distributions for $\mathcal{M}$ (e.g., AI text) and $\mathcal{H}$ (e.g., human text) over the set of all possible text sequences $\Omega$.
+We note that this result holds for any two arbitrary distributions $\mathcal{H}$ and $\mathcal{M}$.
+For example, $\mathcal{H}$ could be the text distribution for a person or group, while $\mathcal{M}$ could be the output text distribution of a general LLM or an LLM trained by an adversary to mimic the text of a particular set of people.

+We use $\mathsf{TV}(\mathcal{M}, \mathcal{H})$ to denote the TV between these two distributions and model a detector as a function $D: \Omega \rightarrow \mathbb{R}$ that maps every sequence in $\Omega$ to a real number.
+Sequences are classified into AI-generated or human-generated by applying a threshold $\gamma$ on this number.
 By adjusting the parameter $\gamma$, we can tune the sensitivity of the detector to AI and human-generated texts to obtain an ROC curve.

 \begin{theorem} The area under the ROC of any detector $D$ is bounded as

 \end{theorem}